James Charnley House: Waller ownership

-An annex was added to the south (at right) in 1926.
+An annex was added to the south (at right) in 1926 but was later removed during restoration.

 The Charnley House was purchased in August 1918 by real estate investor James Breckinridge Waller Jr., whose family would own it for half a century.
 James Waller Jr. already owned the land to the east, which had previously been part of the Charnley family's holdings.
 Waller Jr. may have purchased the house with the intention of eventually redeveloping the site, though a contemporary Chicago Daily Tribune article did not report on the existence of any such plans.
 Waller Jr. died at the house in August 1920 and bequeathed the Astor Street house and the adjacent vacant land to his son James B. Waller III.
 The younger Waller bought a site to the east in 1925 or 1926, adjoining the Binderton Apartments, for $35,000.
 Waller III likely considered redeveloping the Binderton Apartments and the Charnley House, but these plans were canceled after the Wall Street crash of 1929.

 James Waller III built a southern annex to the house in 1926; the annex's facade was designed in a similar style to the original house.
 The southern extension included a kitchen on the first floor, three additional bedrooms on the top two floors, and porches on the first and second floors.
 In addition, the third-story servant rooms and the bathrooms were modified, part of the adjacent vacant lot was converted into a courtyard, and a door was added to the eastern wall.
 The fireplaces were boarded up during World War II to conserve energy.
 James III lived in the house until his death in 1949.
 His widow Nettie Waller retained the residence, putting her efforts into preserving the property at a time when many of Chicago's homes were being redeveloped.
 Nettie told the Chicago Tribune in 1966 that the surrounding area was "the best neighborhood in the city" and that she did not know where she would relocate if she were to sell the house.
 By then, the house had garnered large amounts of attention from visitors, including architects and students, and Nettie no longer was surprised when people tried to enter.